European Society of Toxicologic Pathology (ESTP)

 Mission: Scientific standards for scientific value

-The ESTP Committee for Scientific Standards (CSS) has reviewed the following guidance documents or position papers:
+The ESTP Committee for Regulatory & Scientific Standards (CRSS) has reviewed the following guidance documents or position papers:

 • FDA draft guidance on "Nonclinical safety evaluation of the immunotoxic potential of drugs and biologics" (February 2020) : a comparison with the withdrawn FDA guidance on Immunotoxicology evaluation of investigational new drugs (2002) was made and a tabulated summary of changes in the new guidance summary is presented here: